Skip to content

 Alexandra Perry

-Alexandra is a Practice Group Leader at LegalVision, with particular expertise in commercial health, privacy and consumer law.
+Alexandra is the Deputy Head of Legal Australia at LegalVision, with particular expertise in commercial health, privacy and consumer law.
 She is qualified and has a practising certificate in New Zealand, as well as Australia.
 Alexandra also specialises in regulatory compliance.
 She uses her experience to provide commercial and regulatory advice to in-house legal teams and to draft and negotiate general commercial agreements.
 She has a Master of Laws from the University of Melbourne and has previously worked as a lawyer at top law firms in New Zealand and Australia.

 Qualifications: Bachelor of Laws, University of Canterbury, Master of Laws, University of Melbourne.